killuhwhale/appium/src/README.md

 # TODOs
+    - In TSV headers we should have:
+        - Discovery successful
+        - App installed
+        - Logged in

+        - Failed to open because the package was not installed.)
+            - Break this into:
+             - Discovery successful
+             - App installed
+             - Failed on click...

+    - Google Sheets API
+        - Create a test account/ GCP project
+        - Need to upgrade to python 3.10
+        - Use:
+            - Fetch initial app_list.tsv AND bad_app_list.tsv
+            - Do normal procedure
+            - Update app_list.tsv AND bad_app_list.tsv after runs
+                - This will still be updated on file live
+                - Once run is over, update all TSVs

+            - Init Fetch - same files ea time
+                - app_list.tsv
+                - bad_app_list.tsv

+            - Generated ea run:
+                - passed_apps_live.tsv
+                - failed_apps_live.tsv

     - Strategy when we have two continue buttons and one is disabled but has the higher probability
         - we should try to click all of them unless something happens?
             - Make it try more continue buttons before takinga new screenshot...??